Farmers/farm managers manage and work on farms. Farmers own or lease the land, while farm managers operate farms for

-Pay for farmers/farm managers varies depending on experience, level of responsibility, farm type, and the profitability of the farm.
+Pay for farmers/farm managers varies depending on experience, level of responsibility, farm type, and the earnings of the farm.

-According to the 2018 Federated Farmers/Rabobank survey, sheep and beef farm managers earn an average of $64,000 a year.
+According to the 2018 Federated Farmers/Rabobank survey, sheep and beef farm managers earn an average of $65,000 a year.

 - free or subsidised accommodation or housing